MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     When successful, Terminal will just re-display the command prompt without a message.

 1. Next, it is important to confirm that the directories and files in this installation are all set to the `755` permissions level.
-In the operating system your server is running, this number represents the permissions levels for three different attributes related to a file or directory's ownership in the system.
+In Linux, this number represents the permissions levels for three different attributes related to a file or directory's ownership in the system.
 The first number represents the level set for "Owner," the second for "Group," and the third for "Other/World" (sometimes also called "User").
 Setting `7` is full access — aka read, write, and execute — whereas setting `5` is read and execute access only.
 For the purposes of this basic installation, the level for "Owner" should always be set to `7` so that you will always be able to make changes to things if needed.
 However the amount of access given to "Group" and "Other/World" attributes will affect the security of your server environment, so it is important to set these to `5` or some other non-write setting whenever possible.

     So, to confirm that the installation's permissions are set at the appropriate levels for the appropriate attributes, run this command to set all of this directory and its contents to "READ" (and execute, which is missing from the successful installation message).
-Again, in many cases it isn't strictly needed, but in the few where it is this will ensure the settings are set correctly (do not forget the period):
+Again, in many cases it isn't strictly needed, but in the few where it is, this will ensure the settings are set correctly (do not forget the period):

         chmod -R 755 .